-Once you’ve decided to sell your home, most people are eager to get their house on the market and start their next chapter.
-However, before you can really get down to business, you have to sign a listing agreement with your real estate broker.
+Once you've decided to sell your home, most people are eager to get their house on the market and start their next chapter.
+However, before you can really get down to business, you need to sign a listing agreement with your real estate broker.

 Listing Agreement Defined

 A listing agreement is the official employment contract between a property owner and a real estate agent or broker that sets the binding expectations and arrangements of your business.
-The primary agreement is that the real estate agent has permission to present the homeowner’s house to potential buyers and represent the homeowner.
-It outlines the type of commission your real estate agent will receive for doing so and also defines the roles of both the seller and the agent.
+The primary agreement is that the real estate agent has permission to present the homeowner's house to potential buyers and represent the homeowner.
+It also outlines the commission your real estate agent will receive for doing so and defines the roles of both the seller and the agent.

 What’s Included in a Listing Agreement?

 While these contracts all serve the same purpose, there may be slight differences between contract to contract or broker to broker.
 These are the general items you should find in a listing agreement:

 Broker's fee (the commission a broker charges to perform certain transactions or provide specialized services for clients)

 List of personal property included in the sale

 List of personal property to be removed upon sale

 Contract expiration date (most listing agreements expire within six months, after which the contract is terminated)